unchained-capital/caravan/README.md

 sudo apt install nginx
 ```

-copy the server conifiguration file to the appropriate location
+Copy the server conifiguration file, `bitcoind.proxy`, to the appropriate location with the following
+commands.
+Note, these commands assume that you are in the base `caravan` directory.
+An example configuration
+file is included with the `caravan` source code called `bitcoind.proxy` which will, by defualt, enable a mainnet
+proxy.
+The testnet proxy is included, but is commented out.

 ```bash
 # MacOS